Mark S. Brumbaugh

 University of Washington, Bachelor of Arts (Psychology), 1988; University of Oregon School of Law, Juris Doctor, 1991.
 Affiliations: Washington State Bar Association; Oregon State Bar Association; U.S. District Court, Western District of Washington; American Association for Justice; Washington State Association for Justice (Eagle Member); Past Board Member, Vice President and Director of Legal Affairs for the Columbia Theatre for the Performing Arts; Past Board Member of the Southwest Washington Symphony; Former Managing Editor of the Journal of Environmental Law and Litigation, University of Oregon School of Law.

-Mr. Brumbaugh resides in Longview with his wife and two sons.
+Mr. Brumbaugh resides in Longview with his wife.
 He is an avid runner and has competed in numerous marathons and half-marathons, and multiple Hood to Coast Relay races.
+He is the Head Cross Country Coach at Mark Morris High School.

 Areas of Practice